verdverm/neo4j-tutorials/GettingStarted/02-MovieDatabase/README.md

 ### What about relationships?

-Well, I'm single and probably shouldn't speak on the subject ;]

-As for this tutorial, I have left the relationship functions as an exercise for the student.
+The relationship functions are left as an exercise for the student.
 The first task is to write a `queryRelationships(...)` function which mirrors `queryNodes(...)` except for the return type.
 From there, the remaining `count*()` and `list*()` functions